mumoshu/prenv/README.md

 ### prenv-destroy

-`prenv-apply` undeploys your application from the Per-Pull Request Environment.
+`prenv-destroy` undeploys your application from the Per-Pull Request Environment.

 `prenv-destroy` reads the `GITHUB_REF` enviroment variable to extract the pull request number, and deletes the Per-Pull Request Environment associated with the pull request.